TinkerGen/No-code-Programming-to-Get-Started-with-TinyML/L1-Introduction-to-TinyML-using-Wio-Terminal-and-Codecraft/README.md

+# Lesson 01 Introduction to TinyML using Wio Terminal and Codecraft
 ## Theory
 ### Machine Learning and Deep Learning
 Machine learning is a branch of Artificial Intelligence (AI) that focuses on building applications that learn from data and improve their accuracy over time.
 This process is carried out without using traditional rule-based programming.
 Machine learning enables machines to work by observing, classifying, and learning from mistakes just like human beings.
 Deep learning is a subset of machine learning that uses deep artificial neural networks (hence the name) to learn from large amounts of data.